TartSoft/WDOS3/README.md

 Istallation
 ----
-Installation is very easy.
 Download all the files from this repository (You can choose your version) AND remember to install all the files needed.
-I have placed an Installation Package there for lazy people.
+You shouldn't handicraft download the install package. the Updater will automatic download and extracting the file, but you can download the package if the Updater don't works well.
+Then create two folders, named MAIN and SYS in.
+Rename all the directory named "D:\LTD\Windows Batch Poject\WinDOS3" to any things you like.
+Place files "quotebanner.txt" and "WinDOS3.bat" into MAIN, and place the others into SYS folder

 Using WinDOS:
 ----